Hackett, Australian Capital Territory: Politics

 Hackett is located within the federal division of Canberra, which is currently represented by Alicia Payne in the House of Representatives.
 The suburb is the home of Andrew Leigh, the Member of Parliament representing the neighbouring electoral division of Fenner.

 House of Representatives primary vote statistics are shown to the right for the Dickson East polling place (at Dickson College) in the 2019 federal election.
 The Dickson East booth, located on the boundary between Hackett and Dickson, returned the strongest vote for the Greens in the House of Representatives of any polling place in the Australian Capital Territory in the 2019 federal election.

 In the ACT Legislative Assembly, Hackett falls within the electorate of Kurrajong.
 Kurrajong is represented by five Members of the Legislative Assembly (MLAs), who are elected using the proportional Hare–Clark electoral system.
-Currently, it is represented by two Labor, two Greens and one Liberal MLA.
-Four of these five MLAs are cabinet ministers.
+Currently, it is represented by two Labor, one Greens, one Liberal and one Independent MLA.
+Two of these five MLAs are cabinet ministers.
 The suburb is represented in local matters by the Hackett Community Association, an affiliated member of the North Canberra Community Council.